 The disciplinary process may include due consideration of student support services that may be available through Westside, the school system, other public entities, or community organizations.
 Where feasible, Westside prefers to reassign disruptive students to alternative educational settings rather than to suspend or expel such students from school.

 Parental notification and parental involvement are essential to any effort to modify a student’s inappropriate behavior.
-The intent of this policy will only be effective if parents and guardians, teachers, and school administrators work together to improve student behavior and enhance academic performance.
+The intent of this policy will only be effective if parents and guardians, teachers and school administrators work together to improve student behavior and enhance academic performance.

 SECTION 2.
 Investigation Process

 When a violation of school rules is reported or suspected, the principal or designee will determine whether an investigation is warranted and, if so, will instruct appropriate personnel to conduct an investigation.
 The investigation should include interviews with the alleged perpetrator(s), victim(s), identified witnesses, teacher(s), staff members, and others who might have relevant information.
 Written statements should be obtained from all individuals who are interviewed.
 Any physical and documentary evidence should be collected and preserved.
 School staff should be utilized for their expertise as determined by the circumstances of the matter.
-At an appropriate time during or after the investigation, the parent or guardian will be notified.
-However, if the incident involves an injury or similar situation, appropriate medical attention should be provided, and the parent or guardian should be notified immediately.
+At an appropriate time during or after the investigation, the parent(s) or guardian(s) will be notified.
+However, if the incident involves an injury or similar situation, appropriate medical attention should be provided, and the parent(s) or guardian(s) should be notified immediately.

 SECTION 3.
 Definitions of Disciplinary Methods